wowowo-wo/blip_sd_telephonegame/README.md

 ---

-The "Solid State Survivor" example is open to some interpretation.
+"Solid State Survivor" example is open to some interpretation.
 The cover is a striking composition, depicting the members of YMO in red suits, sitting in a light-green room.

 At first, BLIP correctly “recognizes” the scene, and SD generates an image of people in red suits seated around a table in front of a green screen.